stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 > Penalty Box Manager: *directs Black 409 to a seat*<br />
 > Penalty Box Timer: *begins timing Black 409 and completes data entry*<br />

 The Penalty Box Manager is responsible for timing penalties for the two jammers seated directly in front of them.
 However, the Penalty Box Timer for the relevant team actually records the penalty on their paperwork.

 Penalties assessed right at the end of the jam often results in surprise reports.
+XXX

 ### Supporting Penalty Box Timers